pkanagashanmugam/WiFi-Training/Module 3.md

 - **QAM - Quadrature Amplitude Modulation** : A modulation technique which combines Amplitude Modulation and Phase Shift Keying to transmit data.

 ### Q2.
 What are DSSS and FHSS?
 How do they work?
+DSSS and FHSS are spread spectrum modulation techniques which deals with how signals are spread over a frequency domain.

+- **DSSS :** Direct Sequence Spread Spectrum is a technique where data signal is spread over a wide frequency band.
+The original data signal is multiplied by a pseudorandom noise sequence, which is a series of binary digits.
+The resultant spread signal is transmitted over air.

+- **FHSS :** Frequency Hopping Spread Spectrum is another Spread Spectrum technique which works by rapidly changing the transmission frequency between hops according to a predefined hopping pattern.
+The transmitter and receiver are synchronized on the hopping pattern to ensure that the communication is not lost.

 ### Q3.
 How do modulation schemes work in the PHY layer?
 Compare different modulation schemes and their performance across various Wi-Fi standards.